 - Extract from the Common State Register of Legal Entities

-This is the official mark of the business and will be produced by a professional company.
+This is the official mark of the business and is produced by a professional company.
 Company seals are no longer a legal requirement in Russia following a change in the law in 2015, however many Russian businesses still have seals.
 The cost for producing one is R500.

 Once you have all the official documents from the FTS, you can open a Russian business bank account.
-You will need to get a notarized copy of the signatures (cost of R200 per person) for the account.
+You need a notarized copy of the signatures (cost of R200 per person) for the account.
 To open a business account in Russia, you will need the following: